Monday, 2 August 2021

-Every person over the age of eighteen should make a Will.
-Your Will sets out how you want your property and possessions distributed when you die.
+Every person over the age of 18 should make a will.
+Your will sets out how you want your assets distributed when you die.

-Dying without a valid Will means your property is divided according to a strict legislative formula known as ‘intestacy’.
-This formula is seldom appropriate, and you have no say in it.
+Dying without a valid will means your assets are divided according to a strict legislative formula known as ‘intestacy’.
+This formula is seldom appropriate, and you have no say in who receives your assets and in what share.
 Worse still, the formula changes with your circumstances rather than your intentions, meaning that you may benefit people you never intended to.

-The legal procedures where there is no Will are complicated and time consuming.
+The legal procedures to administer your estate where there is no will are complicated and time consuming.
 This may raise conflict, expense, worry, and even hardship for your family.

-If you are of sound mind and at least eighteen years of age, you can make a Will.
+If you are of sound mind and at least eighteen years of age (you have ‘testamentary capacity’), you can make a will.

 - In writing — handwritten, typed, or printed.

 - Signed — ideally your signature should be on the bottom of each page and at the end of the will.

 - Witnessed — two adult witnesses must be present when you sign the will, and they must ideally also sign at the bottom of each page and must sign at the end of the will.
 You and the two witnesses must all be together until all three of you have signed the will.

 If your will is not executed in strict compliance with these requirements, it will be termed ‘informal’.
 An informal will may be accepted under certain circumstances, but it is safer to comply with these relatively simple formalities.

 How do I ensure my will is carried out?